guansss/webpack-monkey/README.md

 If you've already opened the page, you need to reload the page because the HMR functionality is just added and not applied yet.

-Now try to change the message in `console.log`, you should see the message is updated without page reload.
+Now try to change the message in `GM_log`, you should see the message is updated without page reload.

 ### Build